Jamal Lewis Making Most of Post-NFL Life—but Preparing for Darker Days to Come

 Instantly, Lewis is filled with optimism.
 Like he could take on anything.
 So many times, he felt himself losing control in life and snatched it back.

 Escaping the hood.
 His Adamsville neighborhood was littered with violence.
-A high-profile drug kingpin once pulled Lewis aside as a kid and said he neverwanted to hear about him selling drugs.
+A high-profile drug kingpin once pulled Lewis aside as a kid and said he never wanted to hear about him selling drugs.
 If he needed money, all he needed to do was ask.
 Lewis listened.

 Spending four months in jail.
 Into adulthood, at 24, Lewis appeared to finally cave and was charged with conspiracy with intent to sell cocaine.
 Here, he insists those charges were 100 percent "bogus."
 Completely false.
 He says he only pleaded guilty because he didn't want to risk spending six years in jail.
 "Fighting it would've been a 50-50 chance," he says.
 "What would you do?"
 Lewis hated that feeling of losing control in jail—the feeling that "somebody else is directing your life"—but felt prepared for anything when he got out.